arih-kz/Flaskr---A-Full-Featured-Flask-Blog/README.md

 flask --app flaskr init-db

-5. Run the development server: flask --app flaskr --debug run
+5. Run the development server: flask --app flaskr run --debug

 Visit http://127.0.0.1:5000 to see your app in action.

----

 ---